The stable uniqueness theorem for equivariant Kasparov theory: Preliminaries

 \section{Preliminaries}

 \begin{nota} Throughout, $G$ will denote a second-countable, locally compact group unless specified otherwise.
 Normal capital letters like $A,B,C$ will denote generic \cstar-algebras.
 The multiplier algebra of $A$ is denoted as $\CM(A)$, whereas $A^\dagger$ denotes the proper unitization of $A$, i.e., one adds a new unit even if $A$ was unital.
-We write $\CU(\eins+A)$ for the set of all unitaries in $A^\dagger$ whose scalar part is $1$, which can be canonically identified with the unitary group of $A$ if it was already unital.
+For a unital \cstar-algebra $A$, we write $\CU(A)$ for its unitary group and $\CU_0(A)$ for the connected component of the unit element inside the unitary group.
+For a (not necessarily unital) \cstar-algebra, we write $\CU(\eins+A)$ for the set of all unitaries in $A^\dagger$ whose scalar part is $1$, which can be canonically identified with $\CU(A)$ if $A$ was already unital.
 Throughout the article, the symbol $\CK$ denotes the \cstar-algebra of compact operators on a separable infinite-dimensional Hilbert space.
 If a particular statement calls for specifying the Hilbert space $\CH$, we write $\CK(\CH)$.
-Greek letters such as $\alpha,\beta,\gamma$ are used for point-norm continuous maps $G\to\Aut(A)$.
-In particular they mostly denote group actions.
+Greek letters such as $\alpha,\beta,\gamma$ are used for point-norm continuous maps $G\to\Aut(A)$, in particular for point-norm continuous $G$-actions.
+In this case we use the same symbol $\alpha$ for the induced action $\alpha: G\to\Aut(\CM(A))$, which is point-strictly continuous, but may in general fail to be point-norm continuous.
 Depending on the situation, we may denote $\id_A$ either for the identity map on $A$ or the trivial $G$-action on $A$.
 We will denote by $A^\alpha$ or $\CM(A)^\alpha$ the \cstar-subalgebra of fixed points (in $A$ or $\CM(A)$) with respect to $\alpha$.
 Normal alphabetical letters such as $u,v,U,V$ are used for unitary elements in some \cstar-algebra $A$.
 If either $u\in\CU(\CM(A))$ or $u\in\CU(\eins+A)$, we denote by $\ad(u)$ the induced inner automorphism of $A$ given by $a\mapsto uau^*$.
 Double-struck letters such as $\Iu, \Iv, \IU, \IV$ are used for strictly continuous maps $G\to\CU(\CM(A))$.
 Most of the time they will be assumed to be (1-)cocycles with respect to an action $\alpha: G\curvearrowright A$, which for the map $\Iu$ would mean that it satisfies the cocycle identity $\Iu_{gh}=\Iu_g\alpha_g(\Iu_h)$ for all $g,h\in G$.
 Under this assumption, one obtains a new (cocycle perturbed) action $\alpha^\Iu: G\curvearrowright A$ via $\alpha^\Iu_g=\ad(\Iu_g)\circ\alpha_g$. \end{nota}

 \begin{defi}[see {\cite[Section 1]{Szabo21cc}}] Let $\alpha: G\curvearrowright A$ and $\beta: G\curvearrowright B$ be two actions on \cstar-algebras. \begin{enumerate}[label=\textup{(\roman*)}] \item A \emph{cocycle representation} $(\phi,\Iu): (A,\alpha)\to (\CM(B),\beta)$ consists of a $*$-homomorphism $\phi: A\to\CM(B)$ and a strictly continuous $\beta$-cocycle $\Iu: G\to\CU(\CM(B))$ satisfying $\ad(\Iu_g)\circ\beta_g\circ\phi=\phi\circ\alpha_g$ for all $g\in G$. \item If additionally $\phi(A)\subseteq B$, then the pair $(\phi,\Iu)$ is called a \emph{cocycle morphism}, and we denote $(\phi,\Iu): (A,\alpha)\to (B,\beta)$. \end{enumerate} In the situation above, if $\phi=0$ and $\Iu=\eins$, then $(\phi,\Iu)$ is called the zero representation, and on occasion we write $(0,\eins)=0$ where notationally convenient. \end{defi}